mmu-webdesign/Level4-web-term-1/HTML/css01/01-intro-css.md

 - LinkedIn Learning Video - The full [CSS Essential Training](https://www.linkedin.com/learning/css-essential-training-3/)

+<h2 class="deep">Advanced Learning</h2>

+For students wanting more, we recommend the following topics and resources.

+## CSS Modules

+As there are so many things that you could style using CSS, the language is broken down into modules.

+At this stage you don't need to worry too much about how CSS is structured, however it can make it easier to find information if, for example, you are aware that a certain property is likely to be found among other similar things and are therefore probably in the same specification.

+For a specific example, let's go back to the Backgrounds and Borders module — you might think that it makes logical sense for the [background-color](https://developer.mozilla.org/en-US/docs/Web/CSS/background-color) and [border-color](https://developer.mozilla.org/en-US/docs/Web/CSS/border-color) properties to be defined in this module.
+And you'd be right.

+### CSS Reference

+MDN's [exhaustive CSS reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) for seasoned Web developers describes every property and concept of CSS.

+## CSS Specifications

+All web standards technologies (HTML, CSS, JavaScript, etc.) are defined in giant documents called specifications (or simply "specs"), which are published by standards organizations (such as the [W3C](https://developer.mozilla.org/en-US/docs/Glossary/W3C), [WHATWG](https://developer.mozilla.org/en-US/docs/Glossary/WHATWG) or [ECMA](https://developer.mozilla.org/en-US/docs/Glossary/ECMA)) and define precisely how those technologies are supposed to behave.

+CSS is no different — it is developed by a group within the W3C called the [CSS Working Group](https://www.w3.org/Style/CSS/).
+This group is made of representatives of browser vendors and other companies who have an interest in CSS.
+There are also other people, known as invited experts, who act as independent voices; they are not linked to a member organization.

+New CSS features are developed, or specified, by the CSS Working Group.
+Sometimes because a particular browser is interested in having some capability, other times because web designers and developers are asking for a feature, and sometimes because the Working Group itself has identified a requirement.
+CSS is constantly developing, with new features coming available.
+However, a key thing about CSS is that everyone works very hard to never change things in a way that would break old websites.
+A website built in 2000, using the limited CSS available then, should still be usable in a browser today!

+As a newcomer to CSS, it is likely that you will find the CSS specs overwhelming — they are intended for engineers to use to implement support for the features in user agents, not for web developers to read to understand CSS.
+Many experienced developers would much rather refer to MDN documentation or other tutorials.
+It is however worth knowing that they exist, understanding the relationship between the CSS you are using, browser support (see below), and the specs.

+## Browser support

+Once CSS has been specified then it is only useful for us in developing web pages if one or more browsers have implemented it.
+This means that the code has been written to turn the instruction in our CSS file into something that can be output to the screen.

+It is unusual for all browsers to implement a feature at the same time, and so there is usually a gap where you can use some part of CSS in some browsers and not in others.
+For this reason, being able to check implementation status is useful.

+The website [Can I Use](https://caniuse.com/) is a great resource for checking what features are working in what browser.

 ### &copy; Credit given

 Materials used under the Creative Commons licence from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML).

+Every entry in MDN's [CSS reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) also provides a table showing browser compatibility.
+For example go to [the entry for CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid), scroll to the bottom of the page to see the browser compatibility table.